Isolated and vulnerable amid the covid crisis, some of Hong Kong’s elderly are taking their own lives

 Hong Kong’s covid death rate is higher than anywhere in the developed world, at 1 death per every 20 infections.

 Like mainland China, Hong Kong adhered to a “zero covid” policy, which focuses on eliminating the virus or at least keeping local infections as low as possible.
-But the methods that worked previously, like mandatory masking, social distancing measures, limited foreign arrivals and mandatory quarantine regimes, have not stopped the spread of the more transmissible omicron variant.
+But the methods that worked previously, such as mandatory masking, social distancing measures, limited foreign arrivals and mandatory quarantine regimes, have not stopped the spread of the more transmissible omicron variant.

 Since February, infection numbers have been rising exponentially, overwhelming the hospital system, which has been forced to scale back accident and emergency services and instead convert most wards to covid treatment facilities.